“The most wonderful, laid-back country hotel, with beautiful interiors, fabulous food and an easy vibe”

 The two Family Rooms (called Old Spot and Pig Sty) have 2 bedrooms each (a double and a bunk room) and a shared bathroom with a shower and tub; The Pig Sty has a lounge, too.
 Both of these can also take an extra bed or cot if necessary.
-The Pig House and the Pig Lodge are also good options, each with 2 bedrooms (including a twin), a kitchenette and a quiet setting.
+The Pig House and the Pig Lodge are also good options, each with 2 bedrooms (including a twin), a kitchen and a garden.
 You could also book a Comfy Luxe Room but note that not all of the Comfy Luxe Rooms are able to accommodate an extra bed or cot.
 All Family and Comfy Luxe Rooms have bathtubs.
-There are two interconnecting rooms in the main house - a double, Comfy Double Room, and a twin, Snug Room - which would be better for families with older children.
+There are 2 inter-connecting rooms in the main house - a double, Comfy Double Room, and a twin Snug Room - which would be better for families with older children.

 Available on request.
 The Pig works with an outside agency which supplies English-speaking babysitters.
 Prices on request.

 Remember baby and child equipment may be limited or need pre-booking

 Children's menu (Piglets Menu) available, and breakfast is charged at a reduced rate of £5 per child.

 - Selection of board games and books available in the Library; most games suitable from ages 5 and up

 - Pigs, chickens, horses, bees and quails on site

 - Swing, greenhouses and vegetable patches in gardens